 Helleborus niger – Christmas Rose

 A well-known English plant, the Helleborus niger or “Christmas Rose,” is a true Christmas flower.
-Chosen as the ‘plant of the month’ for December, it is sometimes known as the “Snow Rose” or “Winter Rose,” it blooms during the depths of across all of central Europe.
+Our ‘Plant of the Month’ for December, sometimes known as the “Snow Rose” or “Winter Rose.”
+It blooms during the depths of across all of central Europe.
 One of the easiest and most rewarding of garden plants to grow, the Christmas Rose blooms during the coldest months of the year when the majority in our gardens lay dormant.
 Hellebores are a valuable asset to any garden that is in need of some festive cheer over the winter months.
 The Christmas Rose produces flowers from late autumn until early spring.
 These evergreen perennials grow to be approximately 15 inches tall and have glossy, dark green leaves.
 Each flower stalk bears a single 2 inch to 4 inch white bloom with a note of pale pink.

 Christmas Rose